dfsp-spirit/brainview/README.md

 Alternatives to `brainview`:

 - If you want a full brain visualization package for Python that allows you to plot morphometry data in various ways and in publication quality, you should definitely have a look at [PySurfer](https://pysurfer.github.io/).
 - If you have to use Matlab instead of Python, I can recommend [SurfStat](http://www.math.mcgill.ca/keith/surfstat/).
-It can do way more than visualization: it also features terms which allow you do conveniently formulate GLMs and it has support different mothods to detect clusters and correct for multiple comparisons.
+It can do way more than visualization: it also features terms which allow you do conveniently formulate GLMs and it has support for different methods to detect spatial clusters of significant group differences, correct for multiple comparisons and more.

 ## License